rjsf-team/react-jsonschema-form/README.md

 ![](http://i.imgur.com/scJUuZo.png)

-Help texts work for any kind of field at any level, and will always be rendered immediately below the field component widget(s), but after contextualized errors, if any.
+Help texts work for any kind of field at any level, and will always be rendered immediately below the field component widget(s) (after contextualized errors, if any).

 ### Title texts

-Sometimes it's convenient to change title a field; this is the purpose of the `ui:title` uiSchema directive:
+Sometimes it's convenient to change a field's title. this is the purpose of the `ui:title` uiSchema directive:

 ```js
 const schema = {type: "string"};